learning3d/assignment1/README.md

 ```
 Again, the rotation and translations must be batched. **You should familiarize yourself
 with the [camera coordinate system](https://pytorch3d.org/docs/cameras) that Pytorch3D
 uses.
-This wil save you a lot of headaches down the line.**
+This will save you a lot of headaches down the line.**

 Finally, to render the mesh, call the `renderer` on the mesh, camera, and lighting
 (optional).
 Our light will be placed in front of the cow at (0, 0, -3).